I have no plan to dump APC – Ortom — Nigeria Today

 I have no plan to dump APC – Ortom

-It dismissed media report on the governor’s purported plan to leave the APC as false, misleading and handiwork of detractors playing politics with the blood of the people.
+It said that the media report on the governor’s purported plan to leave the APC was false, misleading and handiwork of detractors playing politics with the blood of the people.

 ”We read a report in a national daily of today which named Benue State Governor, Samuel Ortom as one of the All Progressives Congress (APC) leaders planning to defect to another political party.